stouset/twitter_bootstrap_form_for/README.markdown

 ======

   = twitter_bootstrap_form_for @user do |user|

-    / wraps a section in a fieldset with the provided legend text = user.inputs 'Sign in' do
+    / wraps a section in a fieldset with the provided legend text = user.inputs 'Sign up' do

-      / longhand form
-      = user.input :email do
-        = user.label       :email
+      / generates an email field with descriptive help text and standard / HTML attributes
-        = user.email_field :email, :placeholder => 'me@example.com'
+      = user.email_field :email, :placeholder => 'me@example.com' do
-        = user.help link_to('Create an account', '#')

-      / shorthand form
+        %span.help-block No account? #{link_to('Sign up!', '#')}

+      / generates a password field in a similar manner = user.password_field :password do
-      = user.labeled_password_field :password, 'Password', link_to('Forgot your password?', '#')
+        %span.help-block= link_to('Forgot your password?', '#')

+      / a field with a custom label
+      = user.password_field :password_confirmation, 'Confirm Password'

+      / input fields with custom add-ons
+      = user.text_field :twitter_id, 'Twitter', :class => 'medium', :add_on => :prepend do
+        %span.add-on @

+      / lists of checkboxes / radio buttons
-      = user.input_list 'Selections' do
+      = user.toggles 'Agreements' do
-        = user.labeled_check_box, :remember, 'Remember me'
-        = user.labeled_check_box, :agree,    'I agree to the Terms and Conditions'
+        = user.check_box :agree, 'I agree to the Terms and Conditions' = user.check_box :spam,  'I agree to receive all sorts of spam'

-      / addon elements
-      = user.labeled_text_field :email, :append => -> do |append|
-        = append.check_box :email_okay, :class => 'active'

-      = user.labeled_text_field :email, :prepend => -> do |prepend|
+    = user.actions do
+      = user.submit 'Sign up'
-        = prepend.span_tag '@', :class => 'active'
+      = button_tag 'Cancel', :type => 'reset', :class => 'btn'

-This is equivalent to the following Haml.

-  # TODO

 That's it.
-All of the Rails field helpers you know and love work just like their normal FormBuilder counterparts, but they have enhanced versions that wrap them in labels, handle error and help text automatically, and wrap everything in the markup that Twitter Bootstrap expects.
+All of the Rails field helpers you know and love work just like their normal FormBuilder counterparts, but with minor extensions to expose the functionality anticipated by Twitter Bootstrap.

 [Twitter Bootstrap]: http://twitter.github.com/bootstrap/